As for Rudder 3.2.9, promises calculation is still too slow

 - The other side of performance is HDD speed, but it is to be improved at the server-side.
 Using ssd can speed-up in about 1 minute from 6.

-#1 Updated by François ARMAND over 1 year ago
+#1 Updated by François ARMAND almost 2 years ago

 Thanks for reporting, this is a long know problem and we are continuously working on it.